Eileen Blair: Marriage

-Blair was content for their married life to revolve around Orwell's writing.
+Due to moving to Wallington, Blair was unable to complete her coursework for her psychology degree as she needed more school children for her research than were living in the village.
+She was content for their married life to revolve around Orwell's writing.
 She used her typing skills to help type her husband's manuscripts and critiqued his work.
 Friends credited her with improving Orwell's writing and he later said that she could have been a writer in her own right.
 Lettice Cooper wrote that there was more "light and colour in his writing".
 Richard Rees also noticed a "striking change of mood" in his writing in 1936.
 Although Blair challenged Orwell's beliefs, a friend noted that they worked well together.
 On 23 December 1936, Orwell announced that he was leaving for the Spanish Civil War and left his wife in charge of his unpublished book The Road to Wigan Pier.
 He told his agent that his wife had authority to make any changes to the manuscript on his behalf and she did so before deciding to join him in Spain.

 Letters written by Orwell suggest that the Blairs had an open marriage.
 Orwell pursued Blair's friend, Lydia Jackson, and also a friend named Inez Holden, two romantic interests that he concealed from his wife.
 Blair also displayed interest in Georges Kopp, Orwell's commander in the Spanish Civil War.